Informatiesystemen/Informatiesystemen/project_s4549775.md

 	\RR &= \{total(\tau)\} & \tau &= \{p_4\}\\
 \end{aligned}$

 Which population is excluded by this constraint?
+To get to the semantics of this constraint, we need to flatten the objectification.
 We can use the $\xi$ operator, which we already know from uniqueness constraints. $\xi(\tau)$ produces the following derived fact type:

 ![Diagram 17b](diagrams/diagram_17b.pdf)\